mattshroom/Agile-Project-2022/README.md

 ## 1. Purpose

 Blurgo at its core is a memory game.
 The aim is to guess the "logo of the day" with a blur filter applied.
 The filter will slowly reduce over a 2 minute time frame.
 The player's score is calculated based on the time taken and the number of attempted guesses.
-A new random logo is released every day, and players can compare their scores in the results table.
+A new random logo is released every day, and players can compare their scores in the scoreboard table.

 Memory-based games are a fun method of exercising the mind, being known to improve brain functions such as memory-recollection, concentration, and focus.